suyashs1993/zerodha-pipeline/README.md

 batch size while initialising the producer.
 So this means less to and fro network calls for sending the whole data.

 Areas of Improvement
 1. Not fault tolerant.
-We are maintaining an inmemory queue initially.
+We are maintaining an in-memory queue initially.

-Orderbook_Snapshot Service
+Orderbook Snapshot Service

 1. Consumes from the topic and maintains a in-memory buffer- a dictionary containing the order book data for a given instrument(key)
 2. Calculates the order book metrics while processing the tick data in a loop and after a second